opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 - You cannot create monitors for remote clusters.
 - The OpenSearch cluster must be in a state where an index's conditions can be monitored and actions can be executed against the index.
 - Removing resource permissions from a user will not prevent that user’s preexisting monitors for that resource from executing.
-- Users with permissions to create monitors are not blocked from creating monitors for resources for which they do not have permissions; however, those monitors will not execute.
+- Users with permissions to create monitors are not blocked from creating monitors for resources for which they do not have permissions; however, those monitors will not run.